JEKO10/Job-Listing/README.md

 ## Project task

 This is a solution to the [Job listings with filtering](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
-Created in React, using local JSON file.
+Created in React, using a local JSON file.

 ## Project overview